xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 You can read the more about each block in the [project's GitHub Repository](https://github.com/xmartlabs/android-snapshot-publisher#setup), but I promise you that the setup is really easy.

+After the setup process is finished, the plugin defines some gradle tasks that can be run.
+The naming convention is as follows: `[action][Variant][BuildType]`.
+For example, `publishSnapshotGooglePlayStagingRelease` will be generated if the app has a `staging` flavor and `release` build type.

+To find available tasks, run `./gradlew tasks` and look under the "Snapshot Publishing" section.

+The main available tasks are:

+- `publishSnapshotFabric[Variant][BuildType]`: it'll publish a snapshot version in Fabric's Beta.
+- `publishSnapshotGooglePlay[Variant][BuildType]`: it'll publish a snapshot version in Google Play.

 ## Conclusion